What You Need to Know About Personal Care Aide

 - Provide clients with communication assistance, typing their correspondence or obtaining information for them.

 - Participate in case reviews, consulting with the team caring for the client, to evaluate the client’s needs and plan for continuing services.

-Skills Needed to be a Personal Care Aide
+What Skills Do You Need to Work as a Personal Care Aide?

-These are the skills Personal Care Aides say are the most useful in their careers:
+Below is a list of the skills most Personal Care Aides say are important on the job.

 Service Orientation: Actively looking for ways to help people.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.